grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/jsonnet/configuring-object-storage-backend.md

 # Configure the Grafana Mimir object storage backend with Jsonnet

-The object storage backend can be configured for all Mimir components from a single place.
+You can configure the object storage backend for all Mimir components from a single place.
 The minimum Jsonnet code required for this is:

 ```jsonnet